 When they like to eat

 Spanish mealtimes differ than most other countries because of how late they are.
-In general, Spaniards eat a very simple breakfast between 9-11am, lunch between 2-4pm, Merienda (or snack) between 4-8pm; and dinner between 9-11:30pm.
+In general, Spanish people eat a simple breakfast between 9-11am, lunch between 2-4pm, Merienda (or snack sometimes called Pintxos) between 4-8pm; and eat dinner between 9-11:30pm.
+If you show up wanting a meal at times outside of these times, then definitely you will be taken for a tourist.

 What they like to eat

-As with most European countries, going to the market is very popular to get your fresh produce, fish and meat.
+As with most European countries, going to the market is best way to shop for produce, fish and meat.
 La Boquería is the best-known market in Barcelona and has become somewhat of a tourist attraction thanks to its location on the bustling La Rambla.
-Markets are very much part of their culture.
+Daily markets are very much part of Spanish culture.

 Sangria is mainly considered a tourist drink in Spain.
 If you want to blend in, locals enjoy a tinto de verano, or summer wine, which consists of red wine and lemonade.